SamuelWorld20/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 3: This script display current directory contents in a long format Task 4: This script display current directory contents, including hidden files (Starting with .)
-Task 5: This script display current directory contents including hidden files, with user and group IDs displayed numerically
+Task 5: This script display current directory contents including hidden files, with user and group IDs displayed numerically Task 6: This script  creates a directory named my_first_directory in the /tmp/ directory.